FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-liftoff-week-ama.md

 **Any interesting light client designs?
 Many chains have put a lot of effort in this and I would say most haven’t gotten it right w.r.t. incentives and security.**

-We’re actively working on a light client of our own right now!
-You can track our progress [here](https://github.com/filecoin-project/lotus/issues/3532).
+We're actively working on a light client of our own right now!
+You can track our progress [on GitHub](https://github.com/filecoin-project/lotus/issues/3532).

 **Are smart contracts included in the development plan?**